timkurvers/hotcorners/README.md

 Useful when game developers - looking at you [Valve with Dota 2] - refuse to fix their stuff.

-Licensed under the **MIT** license, see LICENSE for more information.

 ## Installation

 Add as a bundle through [Antigen]: